negrel/unshorten.site/README.md

 ## Why ?

-To learn how to build an industrialized web server in Rust.
+To learn how to build an industrialized web server in Rust with :
+* tracing
+* metrics
+* access logs
+* tests
+* benchmarks (TODO)

 ## Getting started